 Provides detailed solutions to the questions (on demand)

 Available in a shorter format of 20 minutes

-Scores for IQ and logical numerical verbal abilities
+Scores for logical, numerical, and verbal abilities

 General description of the evaluated factors